-The Debug option is also available for each individual project in the csolution.
+- Build: Click at to build all the projects included in the active solution.
+You can also build each project individually. - Run: Click to run the solution on your hardware.
+Run icons are also available at the project level depending on what you selected in the Build Context view for the run configuration. - Debug: Click to debug the solution.
+Debug icons are also available at the project level depending on what you selected in the Build Context view for the debug configuration. - Open Csolution File: Open the main csolution.yml file.
+When you move your cursor over a project or a layer, an Open File option is also available. - Manage Solution Settings: Click to set a context for your solution. - Collapse All: Click 🖻 to close all the entries in the outline. - More Actions - Clean Output Directories: Clean the output directories for the active solution - Rebuild: Clean the output directories before building the projects - Convert uvproj to csolution: Convert an existing μVision project to a solution check which software components are selected for each project.
+Click to open the Software Components view.
+See Manage software components for more details.

-- Open Csolution File: Open the main csolution.yml file.
-When you move your cursor over a project or a layer, an Open File option is also available. - Select a Context for the Solution: Click to set a context for your solution. - Collapse All: Click 🗗 to close all the entries in the outline. - More Actions - Clean: Clean the output directories for the active solution - Rebuild: Clean the output directories before building the cprojects - Convert $\mu$ Vision Project to Csolution: Convert an existing $\mu$ Vision project to a csolution project - New CMSIS Solution: Create a csolution project from scratch - Open CMSIS Solution: Select the active solution.
+- New Solution: Create a solution from scratch - Open Solution: Select the active solution.
 If you have several solutions in your workspace, this option allows you to switch from one solution to another.
 The same option is available from the Explorer when you right-click the csolution.yml file.
 Select a solution in the drop-down list that displays at the top of the window.